 WORKS ON HOPE

-VJE director Liz Tobias and select MIT students will discuss collaborating with Souza and Klein, the rationale behind the project, and the challenges and rewards of developing new works remotely and onsite with guest artists.
-The concert will start at 8pm.
+Vocal Jazz Ensemble director Liz Tobias and selected MIT students will discuss collaborating with Souza and Klein, the rationale behind the project, and the challenges and rewards of developing new works remotely and onsite with guest artists.

 About the Artists

 Brazilian-born vocalist and Grammy winner Luciana Souza is a major figure in the worlds of vocal jazz and Latin music.
 She has recorded with Klein, Herbie Hancock, Paul Simon and James Taylor, among others.
 Argentinian composer-pianist Guillermo Klein is celebrated across the globe for his compositions and recordings with his ensemble Los Guachos.
 His work has been highly praised in The New York Times, DownBeat and Jazziz.
 He serves on the faculty of the Sibelius Academy and the Jazz Schule Basel.